 Indeed, the moment of the switch will have, especially on the first column, a considerable influence on the Lu recovery and Yb carry-over.
-This is mainly due to the significant tailing introduced by the macroamount of Yb.
+This is mainly due to the significant tailing introduced by the macro-amount of Yb.

-The fractions comprised in the green frame ("Lu fractions") were combined and passed through a 5g TK221 cartridge for conversion to $\leq 0.05$ M HCl.
-The Lu fraction thus obtained in dilute HCl was then loaded onto the next TK212 column (1.5 x 30cm, 53 mL).
+The fractions comprised in the green frame ("Lu fractions") were combined and passed through a 5-10g TK221 Resin cartridge for conversion to ≤ 0.05 M HCl.
+The Lu fraction thus obtained in dilute HCl was then loaded onto the next TK212 Resin column (1.5 x 30cm, 53 mL).

-Due to the lower of amount of Yb present on the column the tailing of the Yb and Lu elution is less pronounced than on the first TK212 column.
+Due to the lower of amount of Yb present on the column the tailing of the Yb and Lu elution is less pro-

-Although this would be possible, in this example the Lu containing fractions (green frame) are not eluted in $HNO_3$ of elevated concentration (as described in the Horwitz method), passed through a TK221 (or DGA) cartridge and eluted in dilute HCl for another load onto TK212.
+Although this would be possible, in this example the Lu containing fractions (green frame) are not eluted in HNO_3 of elevated concentration (as described in the Horwitz method), passed through a TK221 (or DGA) Resin cartridge and eluted in dilute HCl for another load onto TK212 Resin.

-Instead the combined fractions are directly loaded onto a TK211 column (1.1 x 30 cm, 29 mL) for the final purification of the Lu.
+Instead the combined fractions are directly loaded onto a TK211 Resin column ($1.1 \times 30 \text{ cm}$, 29 mL) for the final